 What Can Cause a Water Leak?

-There are a variety of different reasons that water leaks occur, and many will be out of your control due to general wear and tear.
+There are a variety of different reasons that water leaks occur, and many will be out of your control due to general wear and tear of plumbing systems in your home such as your piping, a toilet tank, or other.

 The cause of your water leak can actually change the type of plumbing specialist you require.